edysfy/Group_website/process/uxDesign.md

 <a name="authentication"></a>
 ## User Authentication and Features

 We needed to design the UI for the login and sign up processes.
-But first, We received feedback from the users and changed the icons for 'sign up' and 'login' to text, as there was some issues highlighted regarding navigating the application.
+But first, We received feedback from the users and changed the icons for 'sign up' and 'login' to text, as there were some issues highlighted regarding navigating the application.
 So we made the following changes to the navbar.

   <p align="center">
   <img align="center" src="supporting_images/icons.png" width="550px">